Shade Sails & Sail Shades – 34 Colors for the 2023 Season

 Free Shipping on ALL Sunbrella and Commercial 95 Shade Sails

-Shade Sails sometimes referred to as Sun Sails come in a variety of shapes, colors, and materials.
+Shade Sails sometimes referred to as Sun Sails come in a array of shapes, colors, and materials.
 They are a decorative and affordable way to create shade that will help keep you comfortable even in hot weather.
 According to a published report from the United States Environmental Protection Agency (EPA) with the depletion of the ozone layer, the atmosphere’s natural protection from the sun’s harmful ultraviolet (UV) radiation is decreasing.
 Because of this, there are a variety of major health problems linked to overexposure to UV radiation.
 Use the following link to view the full report at the EPA.gov website Health Effects of UV Radiation.
 Our state of the art fabrics block the sun’s harmful UV rays yet are not affected by rain, snow, and high humidity or even by the extreme weather found in many parts of the country.
 Some fabrics provide waterproof / water resistant properties.

 Custom Shade Sails and standard sized Shade Sails are available in different fabrics and fabric weights.
 The most commonly used fabric from companies such as Coolaroo is a high density polyethylene material that is very durable and resistant to moisture, mildew, and rot.
 Coolaroo and Commercial 95 fabrics are a high density mesh, thus can be installed completely flat with no slope or angle on the tarp.
 Our Sunbrella fabric is a canvas solution dyed acrylic fabric that is water resistant and nearly waterproof.
 A Sunbrella shade sail must be hung with an 18 to 20 degree slope, for water runoff.
 Without the slope, you could incur damage to your sail and possibly your home.
 A quality shade sail will use stainless steel D-rings in the corners and will have reinforced edges.